 B movies were artisanal slop, cheap operas were slop, chivalric stories were slop too and Don Quijote got sloped hard.
 Slop churned out by hand is still slop and has the same effects.
 Were the drawings in the Chauvet Cave neolithic slop?
 In their time they probably were.

-Everybody pretends but we know
+Everybody pretends

-So now that we have stablished that slop is old, that artisanal slop and automated slop are both slop, that mostly everything is slop, and that we are all guilty of consuming and producing slop, let’s go back to work slop.
+So now that we have stablished that slop is old, that artisanal slop and automated slop are both slop, that almost everything is slop, and that we are all guilty of consuming and producing slop, let’s go back to work slop.

-I was thinking all of this while sitting in front of that AI generated slop of a deck.
+I was thinking all of this while sitting in front of that AI generated slop deck.
 I was dumbfounded but I had to do something.
 Should I ask an LLM to reword it?
 Should I do nothing?
 Should I slop it myself?

 If you are human and still reading this, hi.
 What should we do my fellow bipedal consumer unit?
 Join the automated slop economy or rebel against it?
 Join the slop carrousel and prompt all of our outputs?
 Or pretend it is all fine and take a stand for artisanal slop?
 Or worse, pretend to take a stand and slop it in private?

-I know that whatever we do, it will be fed as training data, summarised, monetised, and assumed to be slop so… I don’t know, do whatever, but for the love of God, at least pretend you half wrote it and don’t send me raw geepitee slop.
+Whatever we do, it will be fed as training data, summarised, monetised, and assumed to be slop so… I don’t know, do whatever, but for the love of God, at least pretend you half wrote it and don’t send me raw geepitee slop.